 And, as your experience improves, you might turn to other approaches as well.

 Why not start up your own blog?
 There you can offer up the music reviews and discussions that interest you – rather than relying on the requirements and restrictions of other sites.
 You might even get incredibly popular, especially if you have some unique perspectives to offer.
+There are plenty of music affiliate programs that can help you earn from this type of site.

 As a writer, you have an in-demand talent that can be used to earn you TONS of money online.
 Information is the currency of the internet!
 Learn how to create your own blog-style website and make money through advertising.